jjjawad/ai-accounting-cfo/buildlog.md

   * `/api/files/upload` now uploads the binary to Supabase Storage using the storage helper after auth, validation, and membership checks.
 Returns `status: "stored"` with `storage_path` for verification; DB record creation and final response contract will follow in Step 9.5.

-### STEP 9.5 ó Implement `/api/files/upload` Endpoint: Create File Record in DB ó Completed
+### STEP 9.5 ÔøΩ Implement `/api/files/upload` Endpoint: Create File Record in DB ÔøΩ Completed

 * Date: December 5, 2025
 * Files CREATED: